ivanbabko/goodrocket-jekyll/README.md

 3. **Step 3:** Install [Node.js](https://nodejs.org/en/) and run `npm install`.

 4. **Step 4:** Install **GraphicsMagick**.
 On Mac OS, use Homebrew `brew install graphicsmagick`.
    On Windows, [Download](http://www.graphicsmagick.org/download.html/) and Install, be sure that "Update executable search path" is checked during installation.
+On Ubuntu, do `apt-get install graphicsmagick`.

 5. **Step 5:** Run `gulp` and open `http://localhost:4000` in your browser to be served.